create3000/x_ite/docs/_posts/components/Followers/TexCoordChaser2D.md

 TexCoordChaser2D generates a series of single floating-point values that progressively change from initial value to destination value.

-The TexCoordChaser2D node belongs to the **Followers** component and its container field is *children.* It is available since X3D version 3.3 or later.
+The TexCoordChaser2D node belongs to the **Followers** component and its default container field is *children.* It is available since X3D version 3.3 or later.

 ## Hierarchy